Owe-Pay/OPBot/README.md

    3. Logging

    Nothing much to say here.
 Just to create error logs for us to view later on.

     ```
 	pip install logging
 	```

    4.Cryptography

    This package allows us to conceal certain keys and tokens we wouldn’t want prying eyes to see.
-It is also a dependency for some of our other packages like python-telegram-    bot.
+It is also a dependency for some of our other packages like python-telegram-bot.

    ```
 	pip install cryptography
 	```